bmillham/djrq/README.md

 # djrq
-DJRQ, a WebCore based web site, designed for Amapche with IDJC in mind so DJs can accept requests for songs.
+DJRQ, a WebCore based web site, designed for Ampache with IDJC in mind so DJs can accept requests for songs.

 Requirements:
 WebCore